RefurbishedCommodore/Other/SNES/PAL/SNSP-CPU-01/Ser. No. UP11370647/README.md

 # Mainboard

-The mainboard is a SNSP-CPU-01, one of the early revisions of the mainboard.
+The mainboard is an SNSP-CPU-01, one of the early revisions of the SNES mainboard.

 ## Visual inspection

 There is a substantial amount of dust and grease on the mainboard.
-Also, there is quite a lot flux residue on the PCB (both front and back), but I think this is normal on SNES.
-This is not too serious, but there are some other areas which needs attention:
+There is also quite a lot of flux residue on both sides of the PCB, but I believe this is fairly typical for early SNES consoles.
+While this is not a serious issue, there are a couple of areas that require attention:

-- Capacitors C59, C60 and C61 have leaked
+- Capacitors C59, C60, and C61 have leaked.
-- Corroded trace around pin 19 on the cartridge port
+- A PCB trace around pin 19 of the cartridge connector is corroded.

-For transparency: I actually did not notice the corroded trace at first.
-This was noticed by Mark from the YouTube channel "The Retro Channel" when discussing the fault issues on this SNES on Discord.
-Thanks!
+For transparency, I did not notice the corroded trace at first.
+It was pointed out by Mark from the YouTube channel The Retro Channel while we were discussing the fault on this SNES over Discord.
+Thanks, Mark!

 <p align="center">
     <img src="Images/Main_01.jpeg" alt="Description" width="800">